ibm-js/deliteful/docs/list/Pageable.md

 TODO: INSERT SCREENSHOT HERE

-The user control to load the previous page of data follows the same pattern, instead that it is displayed at the top of the list rather than at the end of the list, and that the property `loadPreviousMessage` defines what it displays:
+The user control to load the previous page of data follows the same pattern, except that it is displayed at the top of the list rather than at the end of the list, and that the property `loadPreviousMessage` defines what it displays:

 TODO: INSERT SCREENSHOT HERE

 ### Activation by scrolling

-The user controls, when they exists, can be automatically activated when the user scroll to the top of the bottom of the list.
+The user controls, when they exist, can be automatically activated when the user scrolls to the top of the bottom of the list.

-To activate this beahaviour, the `autoPaging` property must be set to `true` on the pageable list.
+To activate this behavior, the `autoPaging` property must be set to `true` on the pageable list.

 ## Hiding the list while it is busy loading and displaying a page of items